Susan Rice: Affiliations

 Rice is a distinguished visiting research fellow at American University's School of International Service and non-resident senior fellow at the Belfer Center for Science and International Affairs at Harvard University's John F. Kennedy School of Government.
 She is also a contributing opinion writer for the New York Times.
 She is currently on the board of Netflix and is a member of the Aspen Strategy Group, the American Academy of Diplomacy, and the Council on Foreign Relations.

 Rice is a member of the Defense Policy Board Advisory Committee.

+In February 2026, Rice stated on the Stay Tuned with Preet podcast that if the Democratic Party won the 2026 United States elections, she believed there would be an "accountability agenda" for corporations' actions to appease Trump during his second term.
+Trump called for the "immediate" removal of Rice from the board of Netflix in a Truth Social post, linked to an X post by far-right activist Laura Loomer that expressed opposition to the proposed acquisition of Warner Bros.
+Discovery by Netflix.

 Personal life

 Rice married former ABC News executive producer Ian Officer Cameron on September 12, 1992, at the St. Albans School chapel in Washington D.C.
 They met as students at Stanford and have two children.

-While they have the same surname and have held the same job, Susan Rice and Condoleezza Rice are unrelated.
+While they have the same surname and have held the same White House post, Susan Rice and Condoleezza Rice are unrelated.
 The Hill and others have notably mistaken the Democratic national security advisor for her Republican counterpart.